Intervening Services (CEIS) Step by Step

 - Center for IDEA Fiscal Reporting (CIFR)

-CIFR provides technical assistance to states to help staff better understand IDEA fiscal requirements and to build state capacity to calculate, collect, and report accurate special education fiscal data, including CEIS data.
+CIFR provides technical assistance to states to help staff better understand IDEA fiscal requirements and to build state capacity to report, analyze, and use accurate special education fiscal data, including those for CEIS.

 - Center for the Integration of IDEA Data (CIID)